aleksandra1617/Discord-Bots/README.md

-# Discord-Bots :robot: :robot: :robot:
+# Discord-Bots
-A collection of bot behaviours written in Python.
+A collection of bot behaviours :robot: written in Python.

 Documentation for the library can be found here: https://discordpy.readthedocs.io/en/latest/api.html